PabloJermin/Project_Nebula_Frontend/README.md

 In this project seeks to design a dashboard for student.
 On the dashboard, the user has the ability to select a name from the list of students in the database with the corresponding cohort.
 When the selected details is correct, the cooresponding details of the student, i.e attendance and scores shall appear on the tiles of the frontend.

-This project makes use of djnago restframework as an API in conjunction with html/css or react as a frontend to accept data from a user and save into the AWS Postgres database.
-The original intention for this project was to utilize the AWS Dynamo DB with the djnago backend, however, due to the short period given for the execution of the project, much time wasn't avalable to explore ways to integrate the django with dynamo db.
-Also, Django's limitaion on using only relational databases made it easier for me to resort to using the Postgres.
+This project makes use of djnago's restframework as an API in conjunction with react as a frontend to accept data from a user and save into the AWS Postgres database.

+The application shall be hosted on AWS using the AWS Elastic Container Registry to host the images whiles utilizing the Elastic Container Services to run the application's images in AWS Fargate instances.

 ## Instalation Process